h2oai/h2o-3/h2o-docs/new_look_docs/includes/_SiteIntro.rst

    between the versions.
 If you'd like to learn more about the benefits of upgrading, this is a great source of information.

--  `Algorithms Roadmap <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/flow/images/H2O-Algorithms-Road-Map.pdf>`_: This document outlines our currently implemented features and describes which features are planned for future software versions.
-If you'd like to know what's up next for H2O, this is the place to go.

 -  `Contributing code <https://github.com/h2oai/h2o-3/blob/master/CONTRIBUTING.md>`_: If you're interested in contributing code to H2O, we appreciate your assistance!
 This document describes how to access our list of Jiras that are suggested tasks for contributors and how